EllaKaye/hugodown-website/content/post/advent-of-code-2020/index.md

 #### Part 2: Finding my seat ID

 We need to find the missing number, so we arrange the IDs in ascending order and look at the gap between each ID and the preceding one.
 In most cases, that should be one.
-Where we have a gap of 2, we've must have skipped the integer below:
+Where we have a gap of 2, we must have skipped the integer below:

 <div class="highlight">